Sophie Grace has extensive experience in establishing a range of retail funds for our clients.

 The trustee of a retail fund is a responsible entity and must be a public company that holds an AFSL with the appropriate authorisations.

 Retail funds are required to issue a PDS unless an exemption applies.
-There is an exemption for small-scale offerings.
+There is an exemption for small-scale offerings of managed investment products.

 “Small-scale offerings” must: